Stéphane Da Costa: International play

 Da Costa plays his international hockey with France, and played in his first international tournament at the 2008 World Junior Ice Hockey Championships – Division I held in Bad Tölz, Germany.
 In five games with France, Da Costa had five goals and 10 points.
 France, however, finished with a 1–4–0 record.
 Da Costa returned for the 2009 World Junior Ice Hockey Championships - Division I held in Herisau, Switzerland, scoring four goals and 13 points in five games and helping France to a 3–2–0 tournament record.

 Da Costa also played for France at the 2009 IIHF World Championship held in Bern and Kloten, Switzerland, where he had two assists in six games, as France finished in 12th place.
 Da Costa was once again named to France for the 2010 IIHF World Championship held in Cologne, Mannheim and Gelsenkirchen, Germany, scoring one goal and three points in five games, though France fell to 14th place.
 In the 2011 IIHF World Championship held in Bratislava and Košice, Slovakia, Da Costa was held to just one assist in five games as France finished in 12th place.

 Da Costa once again suited up for France at the 2012 IIHF World Championship, scoring a goal and six points in seven games in France's best finish at the Worlds since 1995, ninth place.
 Da Costa scored the insurance goal for France in a key 4–2 upset of Switzerland.

 In the 2014 IIHF World Championship opener for France on 9 May, Da Costa scored two goals in a 3–2 shoot-out victory over Canada, a major upset victory.
 Da Costa would score twice again in France's 6–2 defeat of Denmark, marking the team's first qualification to the World Championship quarter-finals since 1995.

+The Russian invasion of Ukraine prevented him from joining the French national team for two years before the Sports Ministry gave its agreement in April 2024.

+Da Costa has also served as the team's Captain and as an alternate captain during his tenure.

 Personal

 A native of Paris, Da Costa is the son of a Portuguese–French father and Polish mother.
 His two brothers, Teddy and Gabriel Da Costa|Gabriel, also play hockey, competing in the Finnish Mestis and French Ligue Magnus, respectively.

+Da Costa is currently in a relationship with Russian basketball player Kseniia Levchenko, whom he met when he attended a women's basketball game in Yekaterinburg and asked her for a jersey for his niece.
+He has two children from a previous marriage.